chojisan/commands/composer-commands.md

-## Composer Cheat Sheet for developers
+# Composer Cheat Sheet for developers

 Composer is the dependency manager for PHP and you are on a one-page-only documentation for this tool.
 Official documentation is on the official website, this page just brings you the essential.

-One line installer
+## One line installer

 curl -sS https://getcomposer.org/installer | php

 composer.phar most needed command line

 $ composer require vendor-name/package-name

+Adds required packages to your composer.json and installs them.
+The require command adds new packages to the composer.json file from the current directory.
+After adding/changing the requirements, the modified requirements will be installed or updated.

 $ composer install

+Parses the composer.json file and downloads the needed dependencies.

 $ composer update
 $ composer update --lock
-$ composer dump-autoload --optimize other commands
+$ composer dump-autoload --optimize

+### other commands

 $ composer about
 $ composer archive
 $ composer browse